-Merkado, Ayala Land's 50-50 joint venture with Puregold, recorded average daily sales of ₱1.0 Million, 36% lower than the previous year, across its three operating branches in Vertis North and UP Town Center, both in Quezon City, and Avida Towers Asten in Makati City.
+Merkado, Ayala Land's 50-50 joint venture with Puregold, with three stores in UP Town Center, Vertis North, and Avida Asten in Makati City.
+Conveniently located as a retail amenity, these stores serve the consumer needs in our developments across Ayala Malls nationwide.
+It recorded average daily sales of ₱1.0 Million, 36% lower than the previous year, across its three operating branches in Vertis North and UP Town Center, both in Quezon City, and Avida Towers Asten in Makati City.
 Avida Towers Asten branch opened in December 2021.